 Soil Temperature | 70-90°F during the days and 50-70°F during the nights |

-Supplementary Nutrients | Balanced proportion of nitrogen, phosphorus, and potassium (20-20-20) with micronutrients such as Boron, Zinc, Manganese, Iron, Copper, etc |
+Supplementary Nutrients | Low-nitrogen or balanced fertilizer (20-20-20) diluted to 1/4th strength Micronutrients such as Boron, Zinc, Manganese, Iron, Copper, etc. |

-Fertilization | Every 3-4 months during its blooming season which is spring and summer only with a slow release fertilizer |
+Fertilization | Monthly during its blooming season in spring and summer with a slow release fertilizer |

-Soil Toxicity | Chromated copper arsenate, fertilizer salts like aluminum and lead can lead to toxicity |
+Soil Toxicity | Chromated copper arsenate, fertilizer salts like aluminum and lead can cause toxicity |

-Soil Change | Every 2-3 year during the spring time |
+Soil Change | Every 2-3 years |

 1. Soil Compactness and Aeration

-Even a soil-less potting mix can be too dense for air-loving Bromeliads as they require sufficient air circulation to thrive.
+Even a soil-less potting mix can be too dense for air-loving Bromeliads, as they require sufficient air circulation to thrive.

 2. Soil Moisture